 How to get to the Picasso Museum

-- By car: The nearest car parks are on Carrer Princesa, Passeig del Born / Plaça Comercial, Plaça de la Catedral, Avinguda Cambó and Via Laietana.
-However, you will probably want to avoid driving around El Born as the streets are narrow and crowded.
+- By Car: The museum has no dedicated parking.
+Nearby car parks include Carrer Princesa, Passeig del Born/Plaça Comercial, Plaça de la Catedral, Avinguda Cambó, and Via Laietana.

 What to see and do at the Picasso Museum